Barry Feinstein: Career

+Feinstein was a cameraman on the 1967 concert film, Monterey Pop.
+During Mardi Gras in late February 1968, Feinstein, Les Blank, Baird Bryant and others were in New Orleans as part of the original "underground filmmakers" crew of Easy Rider that produced the acid trip segment of the movie on 16 mm film, but was replaced afterwards by a more experienced crew with 35 mm movie film.

-In 1967, Feinstein was a cameraman on the concert film, Monterey Pop, and in 1968 was the director-producer-cameraman on the music-zeitgeist movie You Are What You Eat.
+In 1968 was the director-producer-cameraman on the music-zeitgeist movie You Are What You Eat.

 In 1974, he again toured with Dylan, this time with The Band, around the United States.

 Later career

 An accident in 1993 affected Feinstein's ability to operate cameras.
 In 2008, he published two books; the first included 23 of his early Hollywood photos together with Dylan poems written in 1964; and the second, a collection of photos from the Dylan concert tours.
 His photographs from the 1966 Dylan tour were exhibited in the National Portrait Gallery in London in 2009 and a retrospective exhibition of his work was shown at Fondazione Carispezia in Italy in 2019.

 Personal life

-In 1963, Feinstein married Mary Travers, the singer-songwriter and member of the folk music group Peter, Paul and Mary, with whom he had a daughter, Alicia (born 1966).
-In 1967 Feinstein and Travers divorced.
+In 1963, Feinstein married Mary Travers, the singer-songwriter and member of the folk music group Peter, Paul and Mary, with whom he had a daughter, Alicia (b.
+1966).
+In 1968 Feinstein and Travers divorced.
 In 1969, he married actress Carol Wayne, with whom he had a son, Alex (b.
 1970); he and Wayne divorced in 1974.
 Feinstein married Judith Jamison.
 Feinstein died on October 20, 2011, at the age of 80 in Woodstock, New York.